First Blood (soundtrack)

-The original score to the 1982 war action film First Blood was composed by Jerry Goldsmith.
+First Blood: Original Motion Picture Soundtrack is the original score to the 1982 war action film First Blood, composed by Jerry Goldsmith.
 The film, directed by Ted Kotcheff is based on the eponymous 1972 novel by David Morrell and starred Sylvester Stallone as the titular character.
-It is the first instalment in the Rambo film series.
+It is the first installment in the Rambo film series.
 Goldsmith composed the main theme "It's a Long Road" which has an instrumental and lyrical version, respectively.
 The theme recurrently appeared in the first three sequels.
 The album was originally released through Regency Records in 1982 and was reissued by Intrada Records which also released an expanded edition.

 Release history

 The original 1982 album was published by Regency Records in LPs and cassettes the same time as the film's release.
 It featured eleven tracks, including the instrumental and lyrical version of "It's A Long Road", along with minimal cues from Goldsmith's score.
 Intrada Records released the album in CDs in 1988, which included an additional track "No Power" excluded from the initial release, while the album was further reissued by Varèse Sarabande in 2000s.

 An expanded edition of the film score was released through Intrada Records on November 23, 2010, in a double disc format.
 The first disc featured the complete score of 19 tracks, while the second disc included the contents of the original 1982 release along with demo version of "It's the Long Road", music for the production company logo and the music used in the promotional trailer.
 This edition was again remastered by Intrada and re-released in May 2025.